jack-y/seneca-triggers-now-on-GitLab/README.md

 ### Retrieving results

-The *before* command returns a result which can be retrieved by the prior command.
+- The *before* action returns a result which can be retrieved by the prior action.
-The prior command returns a result which can be retrieved by the *after* command.
+- The prior action returns a result which can be retrieved by the *after* action.
-The end result can include the *before* and/or *after* results in addition to the prior result.
+- The end result can include the *before* and/or *after* results in addition to the prior result.

 Enjoy it!